-Restrictions on procedures refer to circumstances that restrict the auditor's ability to perform procedures agreed-upon by the requestor (see 14-1002.3).
+Restrictions on procedures refer to circumstances that restrict the auditor's ability to perform the procedures agreed-upon with the requestor (see 14-1002.3).
 The Restrictions on Procedures section is similar to the scope qualification in audit reports when a qualified opinion is provided.
 However, a qualification section is not used in application of agreed-upon procedures reports because the auditor is not providing an opinion.
-Generally, instances of non-compliance with FAR or CAS do not restrict the auditor's ability to perform agreed-upon procedures; therefore, such circumstances are generally not appropriate restrictions on procedures.
-However, relevant instances of non-compliance with FAR or CAS may, in some cases, be included as "Report on Other Matters" (see 14-1003.10).
+Generally, instances of non-compliance with FAR or CAS do not restrict the auditor's ability to apply the agreed-upon procedures; therefore, such circumstances are generally not appropriate restrictions on the application of the procedures.
+Relevant instances of non-compliance with FAR or CAS may, in some cases, may be included in an appendix to the report as "Report on Other Matters" (see 14-1003.10).